syncfusion/blazor-docs/src/richtexteditor/rich-text-editor/image.md

 ## Image delete

-To remove am image from the Rich Text Editor content, select the image and click "Remove" tool from quick toolbar.
+To remove an image from the Rich Text Editor content, select the image and click "Remove" tool from quick toolbar.
 It will delete the image from the Rich Text Editor content.

 After selecting the image from the local machine, the URL for the image will be generated, from there also you can remove the image from the service location by clicking the cross icon as in the following image.